Menu

 We welcome visitors to all of our weekly meetings, however most come to our main Sunday services:

-11:00am Morning service – followed by tea and coffee
+11:00am Morning meeting – followed by tea and coffee

-6:30pm Evening service – usually including time for questions and discussion.
+6:30pm Evening meeting – for singing, prayer, questions and discussion.

 Calvary is the name of the place where almost 2000 years ago Jesus was crucified (a brutal form of execution used by the Romans).
 We see his death as central to the Christian good news, which is why ‘Calvary’ is in the name of our church.

-The other word, evangelical reflects the importance we place on the gospel message of the Bible which is God’s own word to us.
+The other word – evangelical – reflects the importance we place on the gospel message (Greek: ‘evangel’) of the Bible which is God’s own word to us.

 People